-How do we get to The Henry Ford?
+How do we get to Henry Ford Museum of American Innovation?

-The Henry Ford is located in Dearborn, Michigan on the corner of Village Road and Oakwood Boulevard, just west of the Southfield Freeway (M-39) and south of Michigan Avenue (US-12).
+Henry Ford Museum of American Innovation is located in Dearborn, Michigan on the corner of Village Road and Oakwood Boulevard, just west of the Southfield Freeway (M-39) and south of Michigan Avenue (US-12).

 .
 The Henry Ford is closed Thanksgiving and Christmas days.

-May I bring food or drink into The Henry Ford?
+May I bring food or drink into Henry Ford Museum of American Innovation?

-Yes, you are welcome to bring a small amount of food or beverage into The Henry Ford; however, we have many on-site vending, snack areas, and one-of-a-kind restaurants to suit your needs.
+Yes, you are welcome to bring a small amount of food or beverage into THenry Ford Museum of American Innovation; however, we have many on-site vending, snack areas, and one-of-a-kind restaurants to suit your needs.
 Outside alcohol is not allowed, but beer and wine are available for purchase daily and at many events.

 What is your policy on smoking?